uiceds/syllabus/manuscript.md

 Each project will include a scientific question to be answered, a dataset relevant to the question, and a machine-learning method used to answer the question using the dataset.
 The second deliverable for the project is an expoloratory data analysis (EDA) of the dataset your project which uses visualizations and statistics to summarize the main characteristics of the dataset.

-The EDA should be done by students individually (not as groups) as a *private* notebook in the [Kaggle](https://www.kaggle.com/) data science platform.
+The EDA should be done by students individually as a notebook in the [Kaggle](https://www.kaggle.com/) data science platform.
 See [here](https://www.kaggle.com/pavansanagapati/a-simple-tutorial-on-exploratory-data-analysis) for an example EDA.
 The EDA notebook should read like a narrative, with natural language descriptions, code, statistics, and visualizations all interspersed with each other.

-After the students complete and submit their EDA, they should make their notebook public and leave comments and suggestions on the EDA's of their teammates working on the same project.
-The comments and suggestions will be graded as a class discussion initial post (for example, needing to be at least 200 words), using the class discussion rubric above.
+Each group member should perform and submit their own EDA.
+However, as detailed below, part of each student's score is based on the diversity of approaches taken by the different members of each project group, and part of each student's score is based on the average score of all members of the group.
+So it is in the best interest of group members to work together to ensure that a variety of different approaches are represented by the individual submissions, and to ensure that the individual submissions are all of high quality.

 ##### Exploratory data analysis rubric